sjbylo/flask-vote-app/deploy/vote-app-with-mysql-vm/workshop/README.md

 Note that after the VM status is `Running` it will still `take up to 5 mins` for the MySQL VM to launch and run its `cloud-init` script to install, configure and run MySQL, after which the vote application will connect to the database and be ready to use.

-Log into the MySQL VM's Console and check out how the cloud-init script was executed.
+Using the Virtualization menu item, find and then log into the MySQL VM's Console and check out how the cloud-init script was executed.
 See the log file at /var/log/cloud-init-output.log.

-Also, verify that mysql is running in the VM with "ps -ef | grep -i mysql".
+Also, verify that MySQL is running in the VM with "ps -ef | grep -i mysql".
 Optional, connect to MySQL and view the database contents.

 ## Self healing

 Notice that we set the following in the above yaml resource.
-We set the application to NOT self heal.
+We set the application to NOT `self heal`.
 Let's test this now.

 ```
 spec: